-- Develop the RAAHC ability to continue to achieve its purpose. - Support the RAA Regimental Committee. - Finalise the future of the Anzac Centennial Gun. - Further develop the RAAHC Cutler Research Centre. - Completion of Australia's Memorial Walk in cooperation with the Sydney Harbour Federation Trust (SHFT). - Act to enable national artillery heritage artefacts to be cherished, preserved and accessible.
+- Develop the RAAHC ability to continue to achieve its purpose. - Support the RAA Regimental Committee. - Finalise the future of the Anzac Centennial Gun. - Further develop the RAAHC Cutler Research Centre. - Continue the management of Australia's Memorial Walk (AMW), ie not handover to the Sydney Harbour Federation Trust (SHFT), as now listed in the new lease / memorandum of understanding (MOU), from 1st February 2024.

+• Act to enable national artillery heritage artefacts to be cherished, preserved and accessible.